 - For the upper-case letters that are identical to a letter in the Latin alphabet, use the \mathrm command together with the Latin letter.
-For example, upper-case rho can be input as \mathrm{P}, even though rho corresponds phonemically with the Latin letter R. - For the upper-case letters that are not identical to a letter in the Latin alphabet, the \LaTeX command is given by their Greek name with an upper-case first letter.
-For example, the command \Tau approaches the ouput Γ . - For the lower-case letters (except epsilon and phi-see below), the LATEX command is given by their Greek name in lower case.
-For example, the command \eta produces the output η .
+For example, upper-case rho can be input as \mathrm{P}, even though rho corresponds phonemically with the Latin letter R. - For the upper-case letters that are not identical to a letter in the Latin alphabet, the LATEX command is given by their Greek name with an upper-case first letter.
+For example, the command \Gamma produces the ouput Γ .

-The variant forms of epsilon and phi, respectively ε (\varepsilon) and φ (\varphi), are preferred over ε (\end{epsilon}) and φ (\phi).
+The variant forms of epsilon and phi, respectively ε (\varepsilon) and φ (\varepsilon), are preferred over ε (\end{epsilon}) and φ (\phi).
 This is to better distinguish them from the symbols ε (element symbol) and \varnothing (empty set), respectively.